phax/peppol-commons/README.md

 # News and noteworthy

+v12.1.0 - work in progress
+* Class `SMLInfo` was modified to be an immutable class and to use a builder instead
+* Class `SMLInfo` was modified to make the URL suffixes for managing SMPs and participants customizable

 v12.0.5 - 2025-10-26
 * SMP client does not emit any warnings on https usage if the date is &ge; 2025-11-01
 * Deprecated class `PeppolConfigurableURLProvider` in favour of `PeppolNaptrURLProvider` which works fine